 anIn this post, we cover two key algorithms for mining clickstream data – Markov Chain and the cSPADE algorithm.
 These techniques allow you to leverage clickstream data to understand user behavior, get a 360-degree view of your customers, and make optimizations to improve and personalize user experience.
 Clickstream analysis is an increasingly vital part of any big data analytics strategy.

-We also focus on the two key problems that these data mining techniques solve:
+We will focus on the two key problems that these data mining techniques solve:

 - Predicting customer clicks to create data-driven customer personas, based on their behavior

-Note: For this post, we assume that you have your clickstream data already collected and stored.
-For more information on how to collect the clickstream data, you can refer to the Appendix at the end of this article.
+Note: For this post, we assume that you’ve already collected and stored your clickstream data in a data warehouse.
+For more information on how to collect clickstream data, refer to the Appendix at the end of this article.

-The clickstream data that you have collected and stored in your data warehouse is often raw.
-It requires some refinement before it can be used to perform any analysis.
+The clickstream data collected and stored in your data warehouse is often raw and requires refinement before it can be used for clickstream analysis.